techaid-tech/techaid-dashboard/README.md

     ng update
     # Update this readme
 ```
-# TplUpdate

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version  7.2.1

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.